-- And then the liver stores a small amount.
+- And then, the liver stores a small amount.
 Until there is a constant influx of excess triglycerides.
-The amount over what the liver is meant to store becomes a stressor on the liver.
+Once the amount of this sugar turned to ‘fat’ (triglyceride) is over what the liver is meant to store, it becomes a stressor on the liver.

-Over time, too much excess triglyceride fat constantly shuttled into the liver for storage create the scenario where the liver’s cells gradually get replaced by these fat cells.
+Over time, too much excess (triglyceride) fat constantly shuttled into the liver for storage creates the scenario where the liver’s cells gradually get replaced by these fat cells.

 This leads to non-alcohol fatty liver disease.

-The liver is one of the placed that stores this excess fat.
+The liver is one of the places that store the excess fat.

-Excess Body Fat as a Contributor to Fatty Liver.
+Excess Body Fat is also a Contributor to Fatty Liver.

-Our excess body fat CAN be a contributor to a fatty liver.
+Our own excess body fat CAN be a contributor to a fatty liver.